mattstyles/raid/packages/raid-streams/readme.md

 ### keystream

 Keystream emits keydown, keyup and keypress events.
 The keypress event fires when a key is pressed at an interval equalling `requestAnimationFrame`.
+Keystream is the default export from `raid-streams/keys`.

 Keystream has no initialisation properties that can be set and will create its own keypress map.